-Oil slips as market stays well supplied despite OPEC cuts
+Oil falls as market stays well supplied despite cuts

-Oil prices slipped on Thursday as the market remained well supplied with crude despite efforts by OPEC and other big exporters to curb production and support prices.
+Oil prices fell on Thursday on signs that the market remained well supplied with crude despite efforts by OPEC and other big exporters to curb production and support prices.

+Signs of a deepening political crisis in Washington accelerated the decline in prices with investors becoming increasingly cautious following the latest reports of links between Russia and the team in the White House.

+Traders said news that the campaign to elect President Donald Trump last year had at least 18 undisclosed contacts with Russians had unsettled investors.

+“Sentiment is fragile so it does not take much to rock the boat even further,” said Ole Hansen, head of commodity strategy at Denmark’s Saxo Bank.
+“This is a general risk-off move.”

-Both benchmarks rose on Wednesday after news of a drawdown in U.S. crude inventories and a dip in U.S. output.
+Both crude oil benchmarks rose on Wednesday after news of a drawdown in U.S. crude inventories and a dip in U.S. output.
 The U.S. Energy Information Administration said inventories fell 1.8 million barrels in the week to May 12 to 520.8 million barrels.

 But the U.S. crude drawdown was smaller than expected and the oil market remained extremely well supplied, analysts said.